 The second objective of the #DefineItToFightIt @JewishStudents Campaign is to have the International Holocaust Remembrance Alliance working definition of antisemitism adopted by governments and other decision making bodies. https://t.co/NKs2FrNGng#IAAM— (((EUJS))) (@EUJS) March 16, 2018

-I am a passionate Zionist , and I do not believe that being a Zionist and being pro-Palestinian are mutually exclusive.
-I support the Palestinian right to a state, and I am willing and open to engage in respectful political discussions.
+I am a passionate Zionist , and I do not believe that being a Zionist and being pro-Palestinian are in any way mutually exclusive.
+I do, of course, support the Palestinian right to self-determination, and I am willing and open to engage in respectful political discussions.
 However, Sherwood's talk was not only one-sided, it extended beyond the realm of politics and into prejudice.
 The talk has greatly discouraged me from attending future Friends of Palestine events, as I am not willingly to endure racial abuse, and I do not believe that I should be.
 I am disappointed and deeply saddened by this conflation of Zionism and Judaism, and the anti-Semitism which it has both incited and exposed.

 (Featured image: Unsplash / Rob Bye)